 Click Image for Frames

 Join the Thomas Kinkade Company as we translate Thom’s vision of the American Pledge of Allegiance and, indeed, of his United States on a six-part journey into to the heart and soul of the American people.
 Morning Pledge captures that first moment of commitment for Thom and for all young people as they come to realize their privilege in being an American citizen.
 In the near future each clause of that sacred vow will be expressed and given as a gift to all like-minded patriots.
-We, at the Thomas Kinkade Company, are excited to provide you with Thom’s profession of faith in democracy and, as always, we thank you for sharing the light.
+We are excited to provide you with Thom’s profession of faith in democracy and, as always, we thank you for sharing the light.

 ~ Patrick Kinkade